-The lawyers in the Charities and Tax-exempt Organizations Group are recognized by the not-for-profit sector across Canada for their expertise in assisting charities, non-profits and other tax-exempt organizations.
+The lawyers in the charities and tax-exempt organizations group are recognized by the not-for-profit sector across Canada for their experience in assisting charities, non-profits and other tax-exempt organizations.
 What sets our team apart is our focus and our deep understanding of the sector’s unique issues and regulatory requirements.
 Our group includes a number of lawyers who practice full time and exclusively in the area of charity and not-for-profit law.
-We serve clients in all areas of the sector, including health care, education, social services, arts and culture, faith-based and environmental organizations.
-Over the years, we have played a major role in the creation and ongoing management of some of Canada's most important, and successful, charities.
+We serve clients in all areas of the sector, including healthcare, education, social services, arts and culture, faith-based and environmental organizations.
+Over the years, we have played a major role in the creation and ongoing management of some of Canada's most important, and successful charities.

 Our group has also developed a unique and respected practice advising tax-exempt professional associations, colleges and regulatory bodies across a variety of professional disciplines, including architecture, engineering, medicine, accounting and organized real estate.